schuyler-w/CS549Project/README.md

 2. Install the required libraries using `pip install -r requirements.txt`
 3. Download the dataset from the link above and place in program directory

-There are three main files in the repository, each file has extra command line arguments that can be used to customize the program, although they are each all designed with default values in mind so that they can be run without any arguments.
+There are three main files in the repository, each file has extra command line arguments that can be used to customize the program, although they are each designed with default values in mind so that they can be run without any arguments.

 ### main.py
 This file contains the main code for the project.
 It reads the dataset, preprocesses the images, creates the model, trains the model, and evaluates the model.